Impatiens sodenii: Description

-This plant is a subshrub growing up to 1.5 meters tall.
+This plant is a subshrub growing up to 2.5 meters tall.
 The stems are succulent, and woody toward the bases.
 It is hairless, with leaves in whorls of up to 12, especially near the ends of the branches.
 The leaves are widely lance-shaped, or occasionally more oblong, with toothed edges.
 They are up to 18 centimeters long.

 Flowers occur year-round, singly or in pairs.
-They are white or pink, sometimes with darker markings, and measure up to 5 centimeters in width.
+They are pink, but white forms, sometimes with darker markings are found.
+Petals measure 5-6 centimeters (2 to 2.4 inches), but horticultural forms may be as large as 14 cm.
+(5.5 inches) in width.
 The lowest sepal behind the corolla tapers into a long, thin spur up to 8 centimeters long.
 The greenish fruit capsule is up to 2.4 centimeters long and undergoes explosive dehiscence when mature.

 Cultivation

-This plant is used as an ornamental garden shrub, and is a recipient of the Royal Horticultural Society's Award of Garden Merit.
+This plant is used as an ornamental garden shrub, and is of easy cultivation in moderate climates.
+Once established it is moderately drought tolerant, but will flower more freely if watered consistently.
+It is tolerant of light frost.

+Propagation may be from cuttings, or from seed, if the seed can be caught.

+It is a recipient of the Royal Horticultural Society's Award of Garden Merit.

-Several cultivars have been bred, including the white-flowered 'Madonna'.
-'Flash' has white flowers with pink markings, and 'La Vida Rosa' has flowers marked with a deeper pink.
+Several cultivars have been selected or bred, including the very large white-flowered 'Madonna', 'Flash' with white flowers with pink markings, and 'La Vida Rosa' which has flowers marked with a deeper pink.